 Biography

-Dr. Chu has received multiple awards from the IEEE Microwave Theory and Technology Society (MTT-S), including 1st Place in both ACPR-FoM and EVM-FoM categories at the High Efficiency PA Student Design Competition (HEPA-SDC) held at Radio and Wireless Week (RWW) 2022, 2nd Place at the HEPA-SDC of the 2021 International Microwave Symposium (IMS 2021), and 3rd Place at IMS 2022 HEPA-SDC.
-Additionally, he was awarded the Best Student Paper Award (First Place) at the 19th Royal Irish Academy/International Union of Radio Science (RIA/URSI) Research Colloquium on Radio Science and Communications in 2022.
-Dr. Chu serves as an affiliated member of the MTT-S Microwave High-Power Techniques Committee (TC-12), Vice-Chair of the MTT-S Electronic Information Committee, a Technical Program Committee (TPC) member for top conferences such as IMS and RWW, and a reviewer for top journals, including IEEE Transactions on Microwave Theory and Techniques (TMTT) and IEEE Transactions on Circuits and Systems-I: Regular Papers (TCAS-I).
+Dr. Chu has received three awards in the IEEE Microwave Theory and Technology Society (MTT-S) High-Efficiency PA Student Design Competition (HEPA-SDC): First Place at the 2022 IEEE Radio and Wireless Week (RWW 2022), Second Place at the 2021 IEEE International Microwave Symposium (IMS 2021), and Third Place at IMS 2022.
+Two of his first-authored papers in IEEE TRANSACTIONS ON MICROWAVE THEORY AND TECHNIQUES (TMTT) were recognized among the journal’s “Most Popular and Downloaded Papers from 2022 to 2023.”
+He has also received the IEEE SSCS Open-Source Ecosystem “Code-a-Chip” Travel Grant at ISSCC 2026, and the Best Student Paper Award (First Place) at the 19th Royal Irish Academy/International Union of Radio Science (RIA/URSI) Research Colloquium on Radio Science and Communications in 2022.
+He serves as an Affiliate Member of the IEEE MTT-S Microwave High-Power Techniques Committee (TC-12) and the Microwave Materials and Processing Technologies Committee (TC17), the Vice Chair of the IEEE MTT-S Electronic Information Committee, and a Technical Program Committee (TPC) Member for IEEE IMS and RWW Conferences.
+He chaired the technical session “AI for Design and Optimization of RFICs and Arrays” at IEEE IMS 2025 in San Francisco, USA.